 As a prospective buyer, you should clearly document your requirements, contact vendors and perform a full evaluation of their solutions, and obtain a proposal on how the solution will be implemented to address your specific needs.
 And you’ll want to check references before making a buying decision.

 Host Analytics is pleased to be recognized as a visionary in both of Gartner’s Magic Quadrant Reports for FCPM and SCPM, and we will continue providing high-value, cloud-based solutions for customers looking for a vendor who can meet their needs in both categories.
-And we’re also happy to provide you with complementary copies of both reports.
+And we’re also happy to provide you with complementary copies of Gartner’s latest reports.

 Good reading, and please contact us if you would like to learn more about Host Analytics and how we can make your company successful in addressing your CPM/EPM requirements.